SciML/DiffEqDocs.jl/docs/src/basics/common_solver_opts.md

 ## Miscellaneous

 * `maxiters` - Maximum number of iterations before stopping.
 Defaults to 1e5.
-* `autodiff` - Turns on/off the use of autodifferentiation (via ForwardDiff) in the implicit solvers which use `NLsolve`.
-Default is true.
 * `callback` - Specifies a callback function.
 Defaults to a callback function which performs the saving routine.
 For more information, see the [Event Handling and Callback Functions manual page](https://juliadiffeq.github.io/DiffEqDocs.jl/latest/man/callback_functions.html).